seasonedcc/composable-functions/README.md

 ## Benefits
 - End-to-End typesafety all the way from the Backend to the UI
-- Keep your Remix Actions and Loaders slim and tidy
+- Keep your controllers slim and tidy
 - Removes the plumbing of extracting and parsing structured data from your Requests
 - Keep your domain functions decoupled from the framework, with the assurance that your values conform to your types
 - Easier to test and maintain business logic